Nambarc/cruntils/log.md

+Friday, 12/09/2025
+Added a docker agent interface, Docker Hub interface, and Artifactory interface.
+Need some more tests!

-12/06/2025
+Thursday, 12/06/2025
 Adding some docker client interface commands so I can script saving containers.
 Would be nice to have some convenience scripts I can call straight from the command line.